 Columbia University Libraries is proud to administer several prestigious annual prizes and awards:

 The Bancroft Prize was established at Columbia University in 1948 with a bequest from Frederic Bancroft, a preeminent historian, librarian, author, and Columbia University lecturer.
 It is considered one of the most distinguished academic awards in the field of history.
 Under the terms of the will of the late Bancroft, provision is made for two annual prizes of equal rank to be awarded to the authors of distinguished works in either or both of the following categories: American History (including biography) and Diplomacy.
-Application guidelines can be found on the Libraries website.

 The Edward M. Kennedy Prize for Drama Inspired by American History is administered annually through Columbia University Libraries and honors the late Senator’s love of theater and his profound interest in American history.
 Established in 2012, it is awarded annually to a new play or musical that enlists theater’s power to explore the past of the United States, to participate meaningfully in the great issues of our day through public conversation, grounded in historical understanding, that is essential to the functioning of a democracy.
 The Prize is a cash award of $100,000.
 Information about the prize, previous winners, and the application process can be found on the website.